Null-free False Discovery Rate Control Using Decoy Permutations: Introduction

 To overcome the shortcomings of the theoretical and permutation null distributions, new methods were proposed to estimate an empirical null distribution from a large number of tests \citep{efron2001empirical, efron2002empirical, efron2008microarrays,scott2010bayes}.
 For example, the empirical Bayes method estimates the empirical null distribution by decomposing the mixture of null and alternative distributions \citep{efron2008microarrays}.
 However, decomposing the mixture distribution is intrinsically a difficult problem.
 For example, if the empirical distribution has a strong peak, the decomposing may fail \citep{strimmer2008unified}.

 Moreover, the proportion of true null hypotheses has to be estimated either explicitly or implicitly to apply these FDR control methods.
 If this null proportion is ignored (e.g., assumed to be one as in the original BH procedure), the power of testing would be reduced.
-Since \citet{storey2002direct} proposed the first method to estimate the null proportion, estimation of the null proportion has become a key component of current FDR methods to enhance the power, such as the Bayes and the empirical Bayes methods \citep{storey2003positive, storey2004strong, benjamini2006adaptive, efron2008microarrays, strimmer2008unified}.
+Since \citet{storey2002direct} proposed the first approach, estimation of the null proportion has become a key component of current FDR methods to enhance the power, such as the Bayes and the empirical Bayes methods \citep{storey2003positive, storey2004strong, benjamini2006adaptive, efron2008microarrays, strimmer2008unified}.
 More accurate estimation of the null ratio has been of great interest in the field \citep{langaas2005estimating,meinshausen2006estimating,markitsis2010censored,yu2017parametric}.